StrombergNLP/strombergnlp/content/home/welcome.md

   css_class:
 ---

 Strømberg NLP is a research unit at the IT University of Copenhagen.
-We are grad students, research assistants, PhD fellows, postdoctoral researchers, and faculty, investiating machine learning and natural language processing.
+We are grad students, research assistants, PhD fellows, postdoctoral researchers, and faculty, researching machine learning and natural language processing.